equinor/gaussianfft/README.md

 It must however not be called before the first call to simulation if you want the start seed to be automatically generated.
 If you want to run with a predefined start seed, call `grf.seed(seed_value)` before the first call to simulation.

+## Contributing
+Report bugs (description with reproducible steps + run environment) and feature requests are welcome.

 [^1]: If using [RMS](https://www.aspentech.com/en/products/sse/aspen-rms), make sure the path where `gaussianfft` is installed is available to RMS.